pronoiac/the-manual/the-manual.md

 Have a chat with the people at the studio about it; see if they can make any introductions for you.
 Go out and put the kettle on, make some tea and go and see how they are getting on in the control room.
 Try not to spend too much of your time actually in the control room as you need to be able to hear things afresh every time you go in.
-If you get too sucked into the actual crafting of the sounds you will lose the vital objective over view of what is going on.
+If you get too sucked into the actual crafting of the sounds you will lose the vital objective overview of what is going on.

 Don't smoke any dope or drink more than two pints in any one day all week.
 If the engineer or programmer starts smoking dope or drinking you are in serious trouble and will have to have it stamped out immediately.